-The Galloway Red Kite Trail, an exciting nature watching opportunity to view spectacular red kites in lovely scenery is now attracting the attention of walkers, cyclists, wildlife lovers and birdwatchers in Dumfries and Galloway and from much further afield.
-The ‘Galloway Kite Trail' around beautiful Loch Ken promotes the population of kites, recently re-established in Kirkcudbrightshire, as a source of nature-based tourism to benefit local communities in the area.
-In so doing, the trail is helping to strengthen the ‘ownership’ of the kites by local communities and tourist operators.
+The Galloway Red Kite Trail is an exciting nature watching opportunity to view spectacular red kites in lovely scenery.
+The ‘Galloway Kite Trail’, situated around beautiful Loch Ken promotes the population of kites, recently re-established in Kirkcudbrightshire, and stimulates nature-based tourism to benefit local communities in the area.
+In so doing, the trail helps to strengthen the ‘ownership’ of the kites by local communities and tourist operators.

-The trail is an anticlockwise route of some twenty four miles around Loch Ken (winter) with an additional fourteen miles of forest drive (summer only).
+The trail is an anticlockwise route of some twenty four miles around Loch Ken (winter) with an additional sixteen miles of forest drive (summer only).
 You can collect a trail guide leaflet at business outlets on the trail or download the leaflet here.
-Being out on a bike is a great way to spot red kites and for the energetic, it’s a reasonably level route, with cycle racks provided at Boat O Rhone, New Galloway and Mossdale.
+Cycling is a great way to spot red kites and the trail follows a fairly level route, with cycle racks provided at Boat O Rhone, New Galloway, Ken Dee Marshes and Mossdale.
 The west side of Loch Ken is particularly quiet and attractive for cyclists.
 It is also visited by families, walkers, wildlife lovers and birdwatchers from across the UK and overseas.

 Other places to enjoy wildlife in Dumfries & Galloway